Prosdino95/SOFTWARE-ENGINEERING-2/AcceptanceTest.rst

 Corrupt event submit
 --------------------

-the client does not control the validility of the server json response.
-It is possible to use a proxy which is triggered when client submits an event and it sends back a corrupted response with invalid data.
+The client does not control the validility of the server's json responses.
+It is possible to man in the middle attack which is triggered when client submits an event and it sends back a corrupted response with invalid data.

 for these guide we used :code:`mitmproxy`, :code:`mitmweb` :code:`pathod`